kartikjain/InterviewTasks/testing/README.md

 ##### Bonus

-- Isolate your testing environment and test data using Docker
+- Isolate your testing environment and test data using Docker if time permits